Women in North Korea: Military

-Gender Equality
+Gender equality

-Although North Korean government officials do publicly claim that North Korea as a country is a purely classless society, some have proven otherwise.
-There has been a clear divide between the wealthy, educated, and politically powerful citizens, in comparison to the politically powerless.
+Although North Korean government officials do publicly claim that North Korea as a country is a purely stateless, classless and moneyless society, some have proven otherwise.
+There has been a clear divide between the wealthy, famous, educated, and politically powerful citizens, in comparison to the politically powerless.
 There has been an obviously unequal distribution of wealth and privilege throughout North Korea.
 North Koreans have been forced to be placed into subdivisions in accordance with family history and origin.
 If at any point in time a member of a given family is to commit a crime of any sort, the entire line of that family suffers from their crime, by becoming even lower in status.

 A woman's status has never been completely equal to that of a man.
 Men have a far better advantage of progressing through the workforce than women of a lower class.
-Lower class women are seen as having completed their career once married, which is not the case for men.
+Lower-class women are seen as having completed their career once married, which is not the case for men.
 On the other hand, women coming from higher ranking families are presented with much more opportunity.